The Study Variety of Conformal Kinematics: Straight Lines on the Study Variety

 Because of $a \cdot b = 0$ we have $q = a \wedge b = ab$.
 Because $a$ and $b$ are both vectors, we further have $\reverse{q}= ba$ so that $q\reverse{q} = \reverse{q}q = abba = a^2b^2 = 0$, because $a^2 = 0$.
 By \eqref{eq:13} $q + \reverse{q} = 0$ so that $(t+q)(t+\reverse{q}) = t^2$ whence $q$ is, indeed, the only intersection point of the straight line $t+q$ with $\NQ$.
 Acting on a generic point $x$ yields

 We infer that $a$ is the image of point $x$ unless $x$ is perpendicular to~$a$.
-This computation remains valid for $a = e_\infty$ which gives a translation.
+A similar computation is also possible for $a = e_\infty$.
+It gives a translation.

-Summarizing our findings in Sections~\ref{sec:conformal-rotations-scalings}--\ref{sec:transversions-translations}, we can say that an elementary Dorst motion, represented by a straight line $t + q$ on $\SV$ and through the point $[1]$ has up to two exceptional real points that are obtained as images of a generic point under the displacements obtained as real intersection points of $t + q$ with the null quadric~$\NQ$.
+Summarizing our findings in Sections~\ref{sec:conformal-rotations-scalings}--\ref{sec:transversions-translations}, we can say that a simple motion, represented by a straight line $t + q$ on $\SV$ and through the point $[1]$ has up to two exceptional real points that are obtained as images of a generic point under the displacements obtained as real intersection points of $t + q$ with the null quadric~$\NQ$.
 They are fixed by the motion but the set of fixed points is generically larger.

 \begin{remark} Euclidean rotations are somewhat exceptional in this context.
 Here $q = a \wedge b$ with \emph{planes} $a$ and $b$.
 In the projective closure of Euclidean three-space, one might be tempted to consider planes with $a^2 = b^2 = 0$ as complex points at infinity.
 This viewpoint is uncommon in the conformal closure of Euclidean three-space. \end{remark}